xinwenfu/GenCyber/DigitalSignature/README.md

 <img src="../Imgs/SubjectCertificateDetails.png" width=512>

 ## Hands-on
-Although the hands-on lab can be done by one person, we highly recommend one student as Sender signs the message, and another student as Recevier verifies the signature.
+Although the hands-on labs can be done by one person, we highly recommend one student as Sender signs the message, and another student as Recevier verifies the signature.

 ### Hands-on 1: Windows 10 Certificate Store
 - Please click on the Windows *Start* icon.
 In *Type here to search*, type and search *certmgr.msc*, which is the Windows 10 certificate store